lemlac/mulem/docs/reference.md

 #### `loop` / `until when`

 Like how `if` has `when`, `until if` has `until when`.
-Similar to `case`, `until when` creates a new variable in the parent scope of its block.
+Like `case`, `until when` creates a new variable in the parent scope of its block.
 This is because it appears at the end of the block instead of the top, so it won't be set *until when* it matches which itself is the condition for the loop to break.
 This can be useful if you want to repeatedly call a function *until* you get something.
 The loop cannot conditionally break inside the body because then the variable would not be set.
 This ensures that the destructured variables are defined after the loop finishes.
 The loop runs until the pattern matches, and when it does, the matched value is your result — it would be meaningless otherwise.
 The scoping rule follows directly from the semantics.
 You can't use the value inside the `loop` body anyway since `until` is a termination condition, so there's only one place the binding could go — outside. *The scope of bindings mirrors the position of the pattern.*

 ```
 value: mu int?